Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Setting up your development environment
 ---------------------------------------

-All plugins are coded in Python.
-Use at least Python 3.6 and max.
-Python 3.8 for development.
+All plugins are coded using Python 3.9.
 Simply clone the libraries and monitoring plugins and start working:

 .. code:: bash